Biochemistry & Biophysics

 I've always had a love for science, so coming to RPI was a natural step towards building my career and when I got the opportunity to apply for the Accelerated BS/PhD program, I knew it would be the right fit for me.
 It is exciting to think that through this program I will not only earn my PhD in 7 years, but I will also get the opportunity to work in different labs to discover which area of research interests me the most.

-Outside of classes and research I am a member of the RPI dance team where we perform different kinds of dance, such as jazz and hip-hop, at football and basketball games.
+Outside of classes and research I am the co-captain of the RPI dance team where we perform different kinds of dance, such as jazz and hip-hop, at football and basketball games.
 We also perform at a recital at the end of each semester.
-In addition, I am a member of Colleges Against Cancer and the Relay For Life committee where in the fall we coordinate and plan cancer awareness events and in the spring we plan the Relay For Life event on campus that this past year raised close to $90,000 dollars.
+In addition, I am a member of Colleges Against Cancer and the Relay For Life committee where in the fall we coordinate and plan cancer awareness events and in the spring we plan the Relay For Life event on campus that this past year raised over $70,000 dollars.